 Family Gatherings: The Aboriginal program puts on Aboriginal Family gatherings for all of our Aboriginal families in the Langley school district.
 Don’t miss our Christmas Gathering in December, our Healthy Balance Gathering in February, and our annual BBQ on Aboriginal day in June.

 Grade 7/8 Transitions Conference: In early April, three students will travel to Newland’s to meet next year’s grade 9′s.
 These representatives from Langley Secondary will meet and greet their new younger buddies.
 Last year, there were over 20 students from the LSS feeder schools ready to hear about life as a “Saint.”

-Aboriginal Achievement Awards: On May 22, 2014, LSS Aboriginal students will be nominated to receive awards in various categories.
-This award banquet is held at Walnut Grove Secondary during the evening to honour our well-deserved students.
+Aboriginal Achievement Awards: LSS Aboriginal students will be nominated to receive awards in various categories.
+This award banquet is held during the evening to honour our well-deserved students.